On Dirichlet, Poncelet and Abel problems: Introduction

-Remark also that some explicit necessary and sufficient conditions of uniqueness breakdown of Dirichlet problem (and some others boundary value problems) solution for partial differential equations with constant coefficients have obtained (see e.g., \cite{BurMomProblem} and \cite{BurBook}) in an arbitrary ellipse.
-Answers in that works were formulated just in the form of condition \re{crit} and prompted answers in our present investigations.
-In this paper we would like to open a way to examine ill-posed boundary value problems for partial differential equations in some more complicated domains than a circle along with a survey of another fields of mathematics about topics with equivalent contents.
+Note also that some explicit necessary and sufficient conditions of uniqueness breakdown of solution of the Dirichlet problem (and some others boundary value problems) for partial differential equations with constant coefficients were obtained earlier for an arbitrary ellipse (see e.g., \cite{BurMomProblem} and \cite{BurBook}).
+Answers in those works were formulated in the form of condition (1.5), which was to be a hint in our present investigations.
+In this paper we would like to offer a new way of examining ill-posed boundary value problems for partial differential equations in domains, which are more complex than a circle, along with surveying some other fields of mathematics for topics of equivalent contents.

-The main goal of the present paper is thus to show numerous relations of the considered problem with remote branches of mathematics and mathematical physics.
+Hence, the primary objective of the present paper is to show numerous similarities and relations of the considered ill-posed Dirichlet problem with remotely located branches of mathematics and mathematical physics.